etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

 ## Postscript:

 This post focused on algorithms and data structures, specifically to succeed in coding interviews.
 This is only a tiny portion of computer engineering.
-I transfer a lot of these techniques to how I study:
+I transfer a lot of these techniques to how I study practically any other subject:

  - **Find convenient media to consume lessons** - YouTube has been a fantastic source of college lectures and other educational videos like Khan Academy.